What Goes Around... Comes Around: Composition and interpretation

-Reception

 Critical reception

 The song received generally positive reviews from critics.
 Rolling Stone called the single "a soaring ballad featuring Timberlake's falsetto, with verses and choruses that pile on top of one another with dizzying effect."
 About.com reviewer Bill Lamb stated that the song "is one of the most gorgeous pop melodies of the year."
 He complimented the string-based arrangement of the song.
 Chris Willman of Entertainment Weekly called it "superior", along with "LoveStoned".
 Zach Baron of Pitchfork Media referred to it "some real can't-let-go shit that'll save you the repeat stabs on the bad night."
 Spence D. of IGN called it "annoying" but he complimented the use of echo vocals and swirling synths.

 In later reviews, Billboard's Katie Atkinson noted "with a whopping 7:28 running time, it was a very long single.
 But there are a lot of great pieces to this too-big puzzle."
 Complex staff described it as "smooth, velvety and self-assured" track, noting the singer "is not guessing that his cheating ex will be punished for her transgression—he's sure she will be."
 Idolator staff stated, "This track is also probably what influenced many of Taylor Swift kiss-off ballad in the years to come."

 "What Goes Around.../...Comes Around" placed at number 24 on Rolling Stone's list of the 100 Best Songs of 2007.
 The song was nominated twice at the 50th Annual Grammy Awards, winning Best Male Pop Vocal Performance but lost to Amy Winehouse's "Rehab" for Record of the Year.